ChrisWhealy/edge-cdn-store/docs/explanation.md

 ## 6. Tiered Cache Architecture

-The actual `DiskCaxche` object is declared as follows:
+The actual `DiskCache` object is declared as follows and acts as the primary cache.

 ```rust
 static DEFAULT_CACHE_DIR: &'static str = "./.cache";